 I placed a glass of water on one side of the Wright mattress, and then I pushed into the other side – the water was barely disturbed.
 I also lay down on the Wright while Marten, another member of our team, got in and out of bed – I did not feel his movements transfer over to me.

 All-in-all, the Wright could be a good option for couples.
+Make sure to check out our best mattresses for couples.

 Edge support is another mattress feature that should be at the forefront of couples’ minds.
 A mattress with excellent edge support will make it so both partners can sleep all the way toward the edge of the mattress; without this, they will both have to sleep toward the center of the mattress.